A repeating fast radio burst source in a globular cluster

-Fast radio bursts (FRBs) are extremely luminous and brief radio flashes originating from other galaxies \citep[][]{petroff_2019_aarv}.
-Progressing our understanding of the FRB phenomenon is limited by their large distances and unpredictable activity.
-The recent discovery of \frb\ \citep[][]{bhardwaj_2021_apjl}, in the direction of the M81 galaxy, offers the chance to study an exceptionally nearby repeating source.
-Here we conclusively prove that \frb\ is associated with a globular cluster in the M81 galactic system, thereby confirming that it is 40 times closer than any other known extragalactic FRB \citep[][]{marcote_2020_natur}.
-Because such globular clusters host old stellar populations, this association challenges FRB models that invoke magnetars formed in a core-collapse supernova as powering FRB emission \citep[e.g. ][]{chime_2020_natur_587, bochenek_2020_natur,margalit_2018_apjl, murase_2016_mnras}.
-We propose that \frb\ is a young, highly magnetised neutron star, formed via either accretion-induced collapse of a white dwarf or via merger of compact stars in a binary system.
-Alternative scenarios are giant pulses from millisecond pulsars and compact binary systems \citep[][]{pooley_2003_apjl}, some either interacting through winds, magnetically, or actively accreting via a disc.
-Given the proximity of \frb, our upper limits on associated persistent radio, X-ray and gamma-ray emission tightly constrain the possible source models.
+\textbf{Fast radio bursts (FRBs) are exceptionally luminous flashes of unknown physical origin, reaching us from other galaxies \citep{petroff_2019_aarv}.
+Most FRBs have only ever been seen once, while others flash repeatedly, though sporadically \citep{spitler_2016_natur, chime_2021_arXiv}.
+Many models invoke magnetically powered neutron stars (magnetars) as the engines producing FRB emission\citep{margalit_2018_apjl, chime_2020_natur_587}.
+Recently, CHIME/FRB announced the discovery\citep{bhardwaj_2021_apjl} of the repeating \frb, coming from the direction of the nearby grand design spiral galaxy M81.
+Four potential counterparts at other observing wavelengths were identified\citep{bhardwaj_2021_apjl} but no definitive association with these sources, or M81, could be made.
+Here we report an extremely precise localisation of \frb, which allows us to associate it with a globular cluster (GC) in the M81 galactic system and to place it $\approx$2\,pc offset from optical center of light of the GC.
+This confirms\citep{bhardwaj_2021_apjl} that \frb is 40 times closer than any other known extragalactic FRB.
+Because such GCs host old stellar populations, this association strongly challenges FRB models that invoke young magnetars formed in a core-collapse supernova as powering FRB emission.
+We propose, instead, that \frb is a highly magnetised neutron star formed via either accretion-induced collapse of a white dwarf or via merger of compact stars in a binary system\citep{margalit_2019_apj}.
+Alternative scenarios involving compact binary systems, efficiently formed inside globular clusters, could also be responsible for the observed bursts. }